Akhil1205/dbms_project/README.md

 XAMPP AND STREAMLIT HAS TO BE INSTALLED

-APACHEA ND MYSQL SHOULD BE RUNNING BEFORE IMPLEMENTATION
+APACHE ND MYSQL SHOULD BE RUNNING BEFORE IMPLEMENTATION

 Code to start the Application